YunoHost-Apps/distbin_ynh/README.md

 #### Multi-users support

-Are LDAP and HTTP auth supported?
+LDAP and HTTP are not supported
-Can the app be used by multiple users?
+The app be used by multiple users, anonymously.

 #### Supported architectures